OxGAB/LN-bridge-contracts/docs/LongNecksEthVault.md

 ```solidity
 function estimateSendFee(uint16 _dstChainId, bytes _toAddress, uint256 _tokenId, bool _useZro, bytes _adapterParams) external view returns (uint256 nativeFee, uint256 zroFee)
 ```

+_estimate send token `_tokenId` to (`_dstChainId`, `_toAddress`) \_dstChainId - L0 defined chain id to send tokens too \_toAddress - dynamic bytes array which contains the address to whom you are sending tokens to on the dstChain \_tokenId - token Id to transfer \_useZro - indicates to use zro to pay L0 fees \_adapterParams - flexible bytes array to indicate messaging adapter services in L0_

 #### Parameters